 Dr. Cory Tichauer grew up in Omaha, Nebraska from where, as early as he can remember, he wanted to be a physician.
 This passion led him to pursue several positions of leadership working in local hospitals and volunteer organizations.
 He began his official premedical studies at Cornell University graduating with honors with a B.A. in Neurobiology and Behavior.
 As part of his college experience, Dr. Tichauer studied abroad in Nepal where he did an extensive research project on traditional healing methods that provided him with the opportunity to work closely with a shaman.
 This encounter had profound significance, for it challenged Dr. Tichauer to evaluate his motivations and purpose for becoming a physician.
-With a rediscovered purpose to become more than just a doctor, but a healer, his inquiries led him to the National College of Naturopathic Medicine where he graduated after five years of study with his doctorate in Medicine.
+With a rediscovered purpose to become more than just a doctor, but a healer, his inquiries led him to the National College of Naturopathic Medicine where he graduated with his doctorate in Medicine.

 Believing that the body has, within itself, the inherent ability to heal, Dr. Tichauer utilizes an integrative therapeutic model designed to remove obstacles to health while simultaneously optimizing the self-healing mechanisms of the body.
 Healing is accomplished through the rational and sequential elimination of infections and toxicity from the body while helping to normalize immune dysfunction, mitochondrial energy production and cellular detoxification and repair.
 Dr. Tichauer focuses on a functional medicine approach and incorporates the use of pharmaceutical medications, botanical medicine, IV therapeutics, Naturopathic medications, homeopathy, bioresonance, neural therapy, prolotherapy, spinal manipulation, and individualized epigenetic analysis to encourage this process and assist his patients in achieving their health goals.
 He employs state-of-the-art laboratory testing to support in diagnosis and tracking of underlying problems.